Skip to main content

 • For Women ∞ The depletion of progesterone is particularly common.
 Progesterone has a calming, anti-anxiety effect and is crucial for regulating the menstrual cycle.
 Low progesterone can lead to increased anxiety, sleep disturbances, and menstrual irregularities.

-In this context, a is legally compliant, with no overt coercion or privacy violations, can still be profoundly harmful.
+In this context, a wellness program that is legally compliant, with no overt coercion or privacy violations, can still be profoundly harmful.
 It can create an environment that systematically depletes an employee’s hormonal reserves, degrades their metabolic function, and pushes their neuroendocrine system into a state of dysregulation.
 The harm is subtle, cumulative, and entirely invisible to a legal or compliance-based audit.

 Academic